GSA/idmanagement.gov/_playbooks/playbook-signword.md

 ## Add Multiple Invisible Digital Signatures

 Multiple approvers may digitally sign a Word document.
-This signature process uses the same procedures as you would to add one invisible digital signature: [Add an Invisible Digital Signature](#add-an-invisible-digital-signature); however, the completed document must be coordinated with multiple signing parties who chronologically apply their individual digital signature.
+This signature process uses the same procedures as you would to add one invisible digital signature: [Add an Invisible Digital Signature](#add-an-invisible-digital-signature){:class="usa-link"}; however, the completed document must be coordinated with multiple signing parties who chronologically apply their individual digital signature.

 If multiple agencies are submitting a document for Federal Register publication, OFR receives only one document, signed by all agency authorised representatives.
 For example, if six agencies are jointly issuing a rule, OFR does NOT get six submissions of the same rule.
 Regardless of the method of submission, the legal signatory requirements are the same.